Shift Scheduler Blog

 Use these rules when a shift requires a certain person type:

 Skill and safety requirements are often good Must rules.
-Softer staffing preferences can stay normal.
+Softer staffing preferences can use High, Medium, or Low.

 What To Do When The Roster Is Not What You Expected

 If the generated roster does not match your expectation, do not assume the scheduler ignored you.
-Usually the rule set needs more detail, a different order, or fewer hard constraints.
+Usually the rule set needs more detail, different importance, or fewer hard constraints.

 Try these steps:

-For example, if weekends are not distributed the way you expected, a broad rule like this will not add a new fairness constraint:
+For example, if weekends are not distributed the way you expected, add a specific allocation fairness rule:

-Instead, check whether the right people are available for weekend shifts, whether weekend dislikes/preferences are set correctly, and whether you need a concrete rotation or staffing rule.
+Also check whether the right people are available for those days, whether dislikes/preferences are set correctly, and whether you need a concrete rotation or staffing rule.

-If someone works too many difficult shifts in a row, add or move a rule like:
+If someone works too many difficult shifts in a row, add a rule like:

 Nobody should work more than 5 consecutive days.